snok/install-poetry/README.md

 ```yaml
 - uses: sondrelg/install-poetry@v0.2.0
 ```
-.. and Poetry will be installed and made available.

 If you wish to also edit Poetry config settings, or install a specific version, you can use the `with` keyword: